SkytAsul/INSA-Typst-Template/src/slides-template.typ

 /// - subtitle (content): content shown under the title
 /// - insa (str): name of the school
 /// - breadcrumbs (bool): whether or not to show the breadcrumbs (fil d'Ariane)
+/// - total-numbering (bool): whether or not to show the total amount of slides in the bottom right counter
 /// - args (arguments): additional arguments to pass to touying
 /// - body (content): rest of the document
 /// -> content